Detection of 125.5-day Optical Periodic Modulation of the Neutron Star M51 ULX-8: DISCUSSION CONCLUSION

-The ULX-8 system, its compact object well-known to be a strong neutron star candidate, has shown long-term X-ray variability \citep{2020ApJ...895..127B}.
-However, there are not reported any periods (spin, orbital or super-orbital) for the M51 ULX-8.
-The most exciting result of this study is the detection of an optical periodic modulation for possible optical counterpart C3.
+The ULX-8 which its compact object well-known to be as a strong neutron star candidate has shown long-term X-ray variability \citep{2020ApJ...895..127B}.
+However, there are no reported any period (e.g. spin, orbital or super-orbital) for the M51 ULX-8.
+The most exciting result of this study is the detection of an 125.5-d optical periodic modulation for possible optical counterpart C3.
 Since the orbital period of ULX-8 is unknown, this could be either an orbital period or a super-orbital period.
-The possible scenarios, frequently mentioned in the literature, of the nature of optical periodic variation are discussed in for ULX-8 as follows:
+The possible scenarios of the nature of optical periodic variation which are frequently mentioned in the literature are discussed for ULX-8 as follows:

 \begin{itemize}